 Fluid2 Trainer offered by CycleOps is the first fluid trainer in the CycleOps series.
-Fluid2 costs a little bit more than other trainers in the list but it is still the best selling in the market and has tons of great features.
+Fluid2 costs a little bit more than other trainers on the list but it is still the best selling in the market and has tons of great features.

-The Fluid2 Trainer uses progressive fluid resistance mechanism which gives you a smooth experience that you would not get with a magnetic or wind trainer.
+The Fluid2 Trainer uses a progressive fluid resistance mechanism which gives you a smooth experience that you would not get with a magnetic or wind trainer.
 Fluid resistance also makes it quieter than magnetic and wind trainers.
 It automatically adjusts the resistance so you don’t need to adjust by the use of a knob.
-When you pedal fast, it resists more and workout becomes harder.
+When you pedal fast, it resists more and the workout becomes harder.
 This feature makes it necessary equipment if you are training for a race or looking to push yourself.